How To Livestream Michael Kors' SS24 Show At New York Fashion Week 2023

 Where can you watch Michael Kors’ SS24 show?

 The Michael Kors SS24 show will commence at 10 AM (EST) on September 11.
-This translates to 7:30 PM in India.
+This translates to 9 PM in Thailand.

 Fashion enthusiasts can watch the presentation on the label’s website, Instagram account or YouTube channel.
 The show will also be showcased on the New York Fashion Week’s website, app and Instagram stories.